StreetScienceCommunity/StreetScienceCommunity.github.io/about.md

 ### Want to join the Street Science Community and participate in the upcoming events?

 You are very welcomed and invited to join the community and participate in the upcoming events.
-You can fill the [participation form]({{ site.participation_form }}) to get involved or simply contact us at [{{ site.email|replace:'@','[at]' }}](mailto:{{ site.email }}) or chat with us on [Gitter](https://gitter.im/{{ site.gitter }})
+You can join the [mailing list]({{ site.google_group }}) to get involved or simply contact us at [{{ site.email|replace:'@','[at]' }}](mailto:{{ site.email }}) or chat with us on [Gitter](https://gitter.im/{{ site.gitter }})

 ## Current Sponsors